 Because there are so many options available, there’s a bit of a learning curve that you’ll need to navigate.
 Once you get the hang of it, though, you’ll see how immensely effective Facebook ads can be in driving traffic and sales for your ecommerce store.

 There are some naysayers who insist that content marketing and blogs are “fluffy” marketing and that they don’t contribute to your ROI; as you can see with Marcus’s story above, this is clearly not true.
-Blog articles have been proven to increase conversion rates and sales in multiple case studies, and with access to the appropriate tools (at the most basic level, Google Analytics will get the job done!), you’ll be able to track the amount of sales that each specific blog article brings you.
+Blog articles have been proven to increase brand awareness and sales in multiple case studies, and with access to the appropriate tools (at the most basic level, Google Analytics will get the job done!), you’ll be able to track the amount of sales that each specific blog article brings you.
 That’s all the clarity you need, right there.